- Adding to Mother's Milk

 - The Respiratory System in Babies

-By about 35 weeks gestation, most babies have developed adequate amounts of surfactant, a substance normally released into the lung tissues to lower surface tension in the airways.
+By about 35 weeks gestation, most babies have developed adequate amounts of surfactant.
+This is a substance normally released into the lung tissues to lower surface tension in the airways.
 This helps keep the air sacs in the lung open.

 - Topic Index - High-Risk Newborn